NikolchovaElena/ecommerce-scraper/README.md

 The user creates a list of competitor e-commerce websites to be monitored.<br />
 Price information is scraped via HtmlUnit by xPath which the user provides.<br />
 Scraping is done on a scheduled time.<br />
-Notification emails are sent on price change condition.<br />
+Notification emails are sent on a certain price change.<br />

 ## Built With